 Distance: 134 km to Balea Lake and 2 hours drive/one way

-Have you watched the episode of the popular TV show Top Gear where Jeremy, James and Richard drive some fantastic cars on the Transfagarasan Road and declare it one of the world’s most scenic drives?
-Well, here it is, only 100 kilometres from Brasov!
+Have you watched the episode of the popular TV show Top Gear where Jeremy, James, and Richard drive some fantastic cars on the Transfagarasan Road and declare it one of the world’s most scenic drives?
+Well, here it is, only 100 kilometers from Brasov!
 Easy to explore, Transfagarasan road should be on your list!

 Short Info about Transfagarasan Road

-The famous road was built between 1970 and 1974, under Ceausescu communist regime, to guarantee a secured way through Carpathian mountains in case of a Soviet invasion.
-Now is a popular weekend and holiday destination among Romanians and tourists coming from different parts of the world only to see this road.
-It starts at Cartisoara, in the north and ends at Bascov, in the south, covering a length of 150 kilometres.
+The famous road was built between 1970 and 1974, under Ceausescu communist regime, to guarantee a secured way through the Carpathian mountains.
+Now Transfagarasan is a popular weekend and holiday destination among Romanians and tourists coming from different parts of the world only to see this road.
+It starts at Cartisoara, in the north and ends at Bascov, in the south, covering 150 kilometers.

 Driving the Transfagarasan Road

-As a day trip from Brasov, you will be driving on Transfagarasan road only 30 kilometres, from Cartisoara to Balea Lake, situated at 2.042 metres altitude; and running back the same route.
+As a day trip from Brasov, you will be driving on Transfagarasan road only 30 kilometers, from Cartisoara to Balea Lake, situated at 2.042 meters altitude, and running back the same route.
 This spectacular section is closed from October to June due to extreme weather conditions.

-In the beginning, the road has a few corners until the scenery changes entirely and you will be soon blown away by the beauty of the mountains in front of you.
+In the beginning, the road has a few corners until the scenery changes entirely, and you’ll soon be blown away by the beauty of the mountains in front of you.
 Take your time, park only in designated areas and get lots of photos.
-A set of sharp hairpins will take you up, at Balea Lake, where you can take a break and spend some time at your leisure.
+A set of sharp hairpins will take you up at Balea Lake, where you can take a break and spend some time at your leisure.
 Additionally, you can discover the Balea Waterfall.